finos/FDC3/toolbox/fdc3-compliance/README.md

 Alternatively, a full set of static files are available in the `build` folder.
 Load the index.html file into an environment that has the `window.fdc3` object available.

+5. Upon loading the application's index.html, the tests will detect FDC3 and run automatically.

 ## Application Definition

-A basic FDC3 application definition, as defined in the [application directory specification](https://fdc3.finos.org/schemas/1.2/app-directory#tag/Application), is supplied in the file `appDefinition.json`.
+A basic FDC3 application definition, as defined in the [application directory specification](https://fdc3.finos.org/schemas/1.2/app-directory#tag/Application), is supplied in the [file](./src/appDefinition.json) `appDefinition.json`.
 This may be useful when adding the conformance tests to an application directory.
+This file may need to be updated with additional manifest information, depending on the desktop agent.
+Consult the host environment documentation for information on configuring new applications.